- Academic Dean:

 If the student’s grade will be impacted, the grade of an “Incomplete” should be assigned.
 The Dean of Students Office will inform the faculty member when the case is closed at which time the “Incomplete” can be changed to a grade.

-The UA Code of Academic Integrity states that faculty members should decide by “preponderance of evidence” if a violation has occurred.
+The University of Arizona Code of Academic Integrity states that faculty members should decide by “preponderance of evidence” if a violation has occurred.
 This means that if it is more than likely that a violation occurred, the incident should be reported to the Dean of Students Office.

 Addressing academic integrity violations without formally reporting the incident to the Dean of Students Office is highly discouraged, especially when a student’s grade is impacted.
-By not following the process outlined in the UA Code of Academic Integrity, students are not allowed the due process to which they are entitled.
+By not following the process outlined in the University of Arizona Code of Academic Integrity, students are not allowed the due process to which they are entitled.

 The Dean of Students Office maintains records of reported academic integrity violations for the entire campus.
-This centralized reporting structure helps to identify students who have repeated violations and ensures the UA Code of Academic integrity if followed.
+This centralized reporting structure helps to identify students who have repeated violations and ensures the University of Arizona Code of Academic integrity if followed.

 Code of Conduct - Students